Welcome to today's edition of the Rush 24-7 podcast.

 You'll never get to what you really need to know if you stop axing.

-Axing is uh how you express your curiosity.
+Axing is, I mean, it's, unless you're talking about wiping somebody out, axing is how you express your curiosity.

-Now, Snergly, uh, look, I'm I'm gonna get to it.
+Now, Snerdley, look, I'm going to get to it.

 I'll just tell you.

-And I know the Ron Paul people go in there and they but they had to be attendees to get in there.
+And I know the Ron Paul people go in there and they, but it had to be attendees to get in there.

-Uh speaking of audio sound bites before we right after this, folks, we've got the insurance lady from Georgia on the phone.
+Speaking of audio soundbites, right after this, folks, we've got the insurance lady from Georgia on the phone.

-We'll find out what's on her mind just a second.
+We'll find out what's on her mind in just a second.

-He is so proud of his his uh his suicide health care plan that he barely even mentions it.
+He is so proud of his suicide health care plan that he barely even mentions it.

 As governors, I know you feel the same responsibility to see the people we serve through difficult times.

-That's why we've taken up the cause of better health care that works for our people and our governments alike.
+And that's why we've taken up the cause of better health care that works for our people, our businesses, and our governments alike.

 Okay.

-When he shows up on Fox is doing a show, Geraldo at large on the Fox News Channel.
+He's doing a show, Geraldo at Large on the Fox News Channel.

-It turns out that last year's CPAC keynote speaker Rush Limbaugh was ahead of the political curve when he dared to say then what other conservatives now openly embrace.
+It turns out that last year's CPAC keynote speaker, Rush Limbaugh, was ahead of the political curve when he dared to say Ben, what other conservatives now openly embrace.

 Every, you know, Mitt Romney was talking about it.

-So there's Heroldo saying I was a year ahead of the curve.
+So there's Geraldo saying, I was a year ahead of the curve.

 A year ahead of the curve.